Baltimore Memorial Stadium: Construction of the football stadium

 Memorial Stadium was launched as Municipal Stadium, also sometimes known as Baltimore Stadium or Venable Stadium.
 Designed by Pleasants Pennington and Albert W. Lewis, it was built in 1922 over a six-month period at the urging of the Mayor, William F. Broening in a previously undeveloped area just north beyond the city's iconic rows of rowhouses.
 The stadium was constructed in what was formerly Venable Park and was operated by the city's Board of Park Commissioners.

 It was primarily a football stadium, a large horseshoe with an earthen-mound exterior and its open end with a large stone gateway of a Greek/Roman colonnade and porticoes on the open-faced south side facing the new 33rd Street boulevard/parkway which had just recently been cut through east to west.
 In this configuration, it seated anywhere from 70,000 to 80,000 people.

-In its early years it hosted various public and private high school and college-level games, including the annual "City - Poly Game" on the regular Thanksgiving Day "double-header where the "Collegians" (later known as the "Black Knights" in reference to their iconic "Castle on the Hill") of Baltimore City College opposed its rival Baltimore Polytechnic Institute "Engineers" (since 1889), along with the Roman Catholic high schools' "Loyola - Calvert Hall" Game pitting the Cardinals of Calvert Hall College against Loyola High School at Blakefield's Dons.
+In its early years it hosted various public and private high school and college-level games, including the annual "Poly-City Game" on Thanksgiving Day where the "Collegians" (later known as the "Black Knights") of Baltimore City College opposed its rival Baltimore Polytechnic Institute "Engineers" (1889), along with the Roman Catholic high schools' "Loyola-Calvert Hall Game" pitting the Cardinals of Calvert Hall College against Loyola High School at Blakefield's Dons.

 Home games for the University of Maryland at College Park's Terrapins football and the United States Naval Academy Midshipmen were sometimes held at the stadium, attracting a national audience and media coverage.